Athena Rose Fairmore

 |pen, paper, word processor|

-Athena Rose Fairmore is the author of the highly-successful "Sentinels of Love" book series.
+Athena Rose Fairmore is a civilian in the world of Champions Online MMO.
+She is the author of the highly-successful "Sentinels of Love" book series.
 It became an overnight success in the spring of 2012.

 Born in Rhode Island, Athena was barely a child when a family visit to Detroit in 1992 turned deadly.
 Her parents and brother were killed in the Battle of Detroit, and she was presumed killed as well until she was rescued by an old hero.
 As one of many "Detroit Orphans" with no family members left to care for her, the old and now-retired hero took it upon herself to raise Athena as her own daughter and changed her last name to Fairmore as part of her "retirement package".